panbanda/kohana-i18n-manager/README.md

 ### Generating a language file

 This goes through your application directory and looks for the localizing helper function (found in system/base.php).
-It generates a language file based off of all the occurances it finds.
+It generates a language file based off of all the occurrences it finds.

 		php index.php --uri=i18n/generate --lang=en